 What does 2018 have in store when it comes to security?
 Nothing very promising.
 The year has just begun and we already have some major security issues affecting Intel and AMD processors.
 The trend begins with WannaCry in 2017, latest issues with macOS and a whole bunch of different security breaches.
 And it will continue to persist as our society evolves and becomes more and more digital.

 This can be scary, especially for any Black Mirror fan like I am.
 Fortunately, we already had a chance to learn something about security last year.
 When Shadow Brokers claim to have breached spy tools of the elite NSA-linked operation, when Netflix, Uber, and Apple spend billions on security and cannot protect their customer data enough, the understanding comes: there is no system that cannot be compromised.
-So the question arises: “What do we need to do to secure ourselves?”
+This begs the question: “How can we better secure ourselves?”

 Add a company to the equation…

 and you will get even more potential issues.
 A company is a place where multiple people work with sensitive data.
 Obvious, right!?
-But when we think of security this becomes more noticeable.
+However, when considering security, this becomes increasingly evident.

 When we want to ensure security we are trying to eliminate “entrance points” into the system and also make each possible point protected.
 The more people work in the company — the more “entrance points” you have.
 Obviously, not all of the employees will follow the best security practices.
 So here we go, boom!
 We have a potential security breach in place and ready to be exploited.

 With that in mind, we have created an Atwix Security Doctrine and started to enforce it inside the company.
 What is great about it, is that it is applicable to many businesses.
 It also can be used by everyone to increase personal digital security.
 Below we will share some principles that you can start implementing.
-And better willingly do it sooner than later when you are forced to.
+It’s better to act proactively rather than reactively.
 As you know, we do not think about quitting to smoke before actually facing some major health issues.

 Where to start?